-THE AEOLIAN SLANDS: LIPARI, SALINA, VULCANO, STROMBOlI, FILICUDI, ALICUDI E PANAREA (UNESCO – WORLD HERITAGE SITE SINCE 2000)
+THE AEOLIAN ISLANDS: LIPARI, SALINA, VULCANO, STROMBOLI, FILICUDI, ALICUDI E PANAREA (UNESCO – WORLD HERITAGE SITE SINCE 2000)

 The Aeolian Islands constitute a volcanic arch created half a million years ago when two tectonic plates collided, causing magma to rise to the surface.
 There are still active volcanoes today: Stromboli, whose continuous explosions cause cascades of lapillus to fall on the “Sciara del fuoco” (fiery lava).
 Vulcano, whose last eruption was in 1888, known for the intense smoke-hole activity along the edges of the crater.
 The submerged opening Panarea’s crater is visible between the islands due to numerous smoke holes emitting magmatic gases.